finbourne/lusid-sdk-java-preview/sdk/docs/PostingModulesApi.md

 **400** | The details of the input related failure |  -  |
 **0** | Error response |  -  |

-<a name="updatePostingModuleRules"></a>
+<a name="setPostingModuleRules"></a>
-# **updatePostingModuleRules**
+# **setPostingModuleRules**
-> PostingModuleRulesUpdatedResponse updatePostingModuleRules(scope, code, postingModuleRule)
+> PostingModuleRulesUpdatedResponse setPostingModuleRules(scope, code, postingModuleRule)

-[EXPERIMENTAL] UpdatePostingModuleRules: Update a Posting Modules rules
+[EXPERIMENTAL] SetPostingModuleRules: Set the rules of a Posting Module

-Update the given Posting Modules rules, this will replace the existing set of rules for the posting module.
+Set the given Posting Modules rules, this will replace the existing set of rules for the posting module.

 ### Example
 ```java